laravel/docs/eloquent-mutators.md

 #### Defining An Accessor

-To define an accessor, create a `getFooAttribute` method on your model where `Foo` is the "camel" cased name of the column you wish to access.
+To define an accessor, create a `getFooAttribute` method on your model where `Foo` is the "studly" cased name of the column you wish to access.
 In this example, we'll define an accessor for the `first_name` attribute.
 The accessor will automatically be called by Eloquent when attempting to retrieve the value of `first_name`:

     <?php